-Please note that it may be necessary to limit the number of auditors per course to account for reduced classroom capacity during the COVID-19 pandemic.
+Please note that it may be necessary to limit the number of auditors per course to account for classroom capacity.
 There may be the option to virtually audit a course via Canvas, subject to convenor approval.

 Students must complete an OII Audit Request Form with their supervisor, available at https://canvas.ox.ac.uk/, and give a reason for why they think the course would be beneficial to their research.
-Students should submit the form to the MSc Programmes Co-ordinator at msc@oii.ox.ac.uk by Friday of Week 4 of Michaelmas Term.
+Students should submit the form to the MSc Programmes Co-ordinator at msc@oii.ox.ac.uk by Friday of Week 8 of Michaelmas Term.
 Students will be notified by the end of Week 10 Michaelmas Term if they have successfully secured a place on the course as an auditor.